jmquigley/quill-markup/README.md

 - `onChange(text: string)` - Changes that are made to the editor are given as a parameter to this callback.
 It is rate limited and will only call this handler every 250ms.
 - `onClick(pos: number)` - When the editor is clicked this callback is invoked.
 It is passed the location within the buffer where the click occurred.
 - `onClickLink(link: string)` - A mode that contains links will invoke this callback when one of the links are clicked.
-It is passed the string of the link that was pressed.
+It is passed the string of the URI link that was selected.

 ## Highlight Customization